Review and road test of the Ford Kuga Vignale

 The Kuga has long been one of the better SUV Crossover models to drive and this improved second generation model maintains that tradition.
 Body control is better regulated than it is on most other segment rivals we've tried.
 Plus the well-weighted power steering and electronic aids like 'Curve Control' and a torque vectoring system for extra cornering grip all add to the confidence you feel behind the wheel.
 Opt for a model fitted with Ford's 'Intelligent AWD' set-up and you can carry that peace of mind forward into really slippery conditions, this being one of those 4x4 packages that continually monitors your driving environment, optimising traction to direct power between the wheels as required.

 You'll want to know about engines.
-Vignale buyers get only one of the petrol engines available in the rest of the range - the 182PS version of the 1.5-litre EcoBoost unit, a variant that comes only with AWD and auto transmission.
-There's the full range of TDCi diesels on offer though, including the new 120PS 1.5-litre TDCi entry-level diesel powerplant.
-Most will want to opt for the 2.0-litre TDCi diesel, available with 150PS, manual transmission and front wheel drive.
+Vignale buyers get petrol power only with auto transmission; the 1.5 EcoBoost unit is offered with 150PS and front wheel drive.
+Or 176PS and AWD.
+As for the diesels, well most are likely to opt for the 2.0-litre TDCi diesel, available with 150PS, manual transmission and front wheel drive.
 Or 180PS and AWD, with a choice or manual or PowerShift auto gearboxes.

 Design and Build